dfin-ai/dfinsell-payment-gateway/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.1.0 (Beta) =
+* Added Multiple Payment Accounts: Users can now add and manage multiple payment accounts, each with its own API keys and settings, allowing flexible payment configurations.

+= 1.0.10 =
+* Resolved an issue where buttons were overlapping on the checkout page, ensuring a smoother and more user-friendly experience.

 = 1.0.9 =
 * Added Transaction Limits Handling: Now, the plugin is hidden if the transaction amount exceeds the supported range or if the limit is not set.